DAN MILLS Download Statement

 For much of my career I have used the conceptual space of maps, extensive research, and a painter’s vocabulary, to abstractly visualize information about historic and contemporary topics and events.
 I combine media including painting, collage, drawing, and printmaking to make works that vary in size from the diminutive dimensions of a children’s atlas page to paintings over fourteen feet wide.
-Rather than using the concise and analytical languages of data visualization and cartography, I explore subjects and information employing a charged and expressive visual vocabulary that is more likely to evoke an emotional and visceral response.
+Rather than using the concise and analytical languages of data visualization and cartography, I am interested in exploring subjects and information employing a more charged and expressive visual vocabulary, one that is more likely to evoke an emotional or visceral response.

 I began to incorporate maps into my work in the early 1990s while thinking about the upcoming quincentennial of what was euphemistically referred to as “The First Encounter.”
 Since then, I have focused on many topical subjects.
 These and the names of series include: colonialism, Chronicle (Colonizing Since 1400) and Contest; wars and displacement, Current Wars and Conflicts; imperialism, US Future States Atlas; land claims, Magallanica (a series on Antarctica); colonialism and indigenous cultures, What’s in a Name? and Amazon Region; and inequities of fulfilling the American dream, Life, Liberty, and the Pursuit of Happiness.